Kelly Birkhold, LCSW

-In therapy, I like to look at who you are and have been throughout your lifetime, childhood until the present, to help us better learn to understand your belief systems about yourself, others, and the world around you that may contribute to unhealthy patterns that keep you stuck.
-Increasing the awareness of these will allow us to build towards your personal goals and values, developing new direction and ways of thinking and being in the world that enable you to feel success and happiness.
+In therapy, I like to look at who you are and have been throughout your lifetime, from childhood until the present, to help us better learn to understand your belief systems about yourself, others, and the world around you that may contribute to unhealthy patterns that keep you stuck.
+Increasing the awareness of these will allow us to build towards your personal goals and values, developing new direction, ways of thinking, and abilities to be in the world in a way that enables you to feel success and happiness.
 You deserve this and more!

 Comprehensive DBT training, 2018

 Radically Open DBT training, 2018